deephyper/deephyper/docs/tutorials/hps.rst

     :caption: polynome2/load_data.py
     :name: polynome2-load_data

-You are encouraged to test localy your ``load_data``.
-For example you can run it and look at the shape of your data:
+You are encouraged to test localy your ``load_data`` function.
+For example you can run it and take a look at the shape of your data:

 .. code-block:: console
     :caption: bash